umer480/kubernetes/ConfigMap-Secret-management.md

 ### Adding new Secret/ ENV Variable in deployment:

 #kubectl rollout restart  command does not modify any configuration (like environment variables, image version) -

-What if you want to add new env variable in deployment? you have to apply yml that containes new env in specs or edit live yml using kubectl edit - it will restart/rollout deploymnet
+What if you want to add new env variable in deployment? you have to apply yml that contains new env in specs or edit live yml using kubectl edit -

+it will restart/rollout deployment